A Regression-based Approach to Robust Estimation and Inference for Genetic Covariance: Asymptotic normality and robustness

-\end{Theorem} In Theorem \ref{thm:I-equiv-2}, we prove the asymptotic normality of $\widehat I$ under certain conditions.
-In some cases, $s_{\gam}$ is likely to be large due to the model mis-specification.
-The condition in \eqref{eq:cond2} makes a mild assumption on the sparsity of the possibly mis-specified GLM, $s_{\gam}$, and a relatively stronger assumption on the sparsity for the correctly specified linear model, $s_{\beta}$.
-Specifically, the condition on $s_{\beta}$ is no stronger than the ultra-sparse condition.
-The condition on $s_{\gam}$ is much weaker than the ultra-sparse condition and is relatively mild for statistical inference.
-We comment that the condition in \eqref{asym-normality-cond} is also a sufficient condition, but the condition in \eqref{eq:cond2} is weaker with large $s_{\gam}$.
-Hence, the condition in \eqref{eq:cond2} is more informative with model mis-specification.
+then \( {(\Iss - I^*) }/{ \sqrt{ \Var( I_n) } } \cid N(0, 1) \) and \( \lim_{n_y, n_z \rightarrow \infty} \mathbb{P}( I^* \in CI(\alpha)) = 1 - \alpha .\) \end{Theorem} Theorem \ref{thm:I-equiv-2} shows that the genetic covariance can be robustly inferred with at least one true linear trait.
+We prove the asymptotic normality of $\Iss$ under conditions where $s_{\gam}$ could be large due to the model mis-specification.
+The condition in \eqref{eq:cond2} assumes mild sparsity for the possibly mis-specified GLM, $s_{\gam}$, and a relatively stronger sparsity assumption for the correctly specified linear model, $s_{\beta}$.
+The condition on $s_{\beta}$ is no stronger than the ultra-sparse condition while the condition on $s_{\gam}$ is much weaker for statistical inference.
+We comment that the condition in Theorem \ref{thm:asym-normality} is also a sufficient condition, but the condition in \eqref{eq:cond2} is weaker with large $s_{\gam}$.

-Theorem \ref{thm:I-equiv-2} indicates that the genetic covariance with at least one true linear outcome can be robustly inferred based on $\widehat{I}$.
-A typical example for this setting is to estimate the genetic covariance between a gene expression outcome $y_i$ and complex trait $z_i$.
-The complex trait $z_i$ is related with genotypes $x_i$ through a complex function $g^*(x_i)$, while the gene expression $y_i$, directly regulated by genotypes, is usually modeled by a linear function.
-If the linear model for the gene expression is correct, then our proposal is robust to the model choices for the complex trait $z_i$.